mathetos/send-system-info/README.md

-send-system-info
+Send System Info
 ================

-WordPress Plugin that allows admins to send their system information to support personnel.
+WordPress Plugin that displays System Info for debugging.
+This info can be emailed and/or displayed to support personnel via unique URL.